RedEchidnaUK/AutoShutdownSchedule/README.md

 Note: A Managed Identity takes precedence over a Run As Account

-## Create Variables for Subscription Name and time zone
+## Create Variables for Subscription Name(s) and time zone
-The runbook also needs to know which subscription to connect to when it runs.
-In theory, a runbook can connect to any subscription, so we must specify one in particular.
+The runbook also needs to know which subscription(s) to connect to when it runs.
+In theory, a runbook can connect to any subscription, so we must specify which ones.
 This is easily done by setting up a variable in our automation account.
 - Open subscription in [Azure portal](https://portal.azure.com)
 - Note your target subscription name as shown in Browse > Subscriptions
 - Open the Automation Account which will contain the runbook
 - Open the **Assets** view from the resources section
 - Open the **Variables** view
 - Click **Add a variable** from the top menu
-- Give the variable a name ("**Default Azure Subscription**" expected by default), and enter the subscription name as the variable’s value.
+- Give the variable the name "**Azure Subscription(s)**", and enter either a single subscription name/id, or a comma seperated list of subscription names/ids as the variable’s value.
 Click **Create**.
 - Click **Add a variable** from the top menu again
 - Give the variable a name ("**Default Time Zone**" expected by default), and enter the time zone name as the variable’s value, for example "W. Europe Standard Time".
 Use the PowerShell command `Get-TimeZone -ListAvailable` to see all recognized time zones.
 Click **Create**.